QUARRIES SQUARE STREET,

-- Every Committee Member who resigns is removed and/or ceases to form part of the Committee is duty-bound to return to the Club, within ten (10) days, all Club property in his possession.
-During this period he should also hand over a report in connection with his previous official duties in the said Committee.
+- Every Committee Member who resigns, is removed and/or ceases to form part of the Committee is duty-bound to return to the Club, within ten (10) days, all Club property in his possession.
+During this period, he should also hand over a report in connection with his previous official duties in the said Committee.

 - All Committee decisions must be decided by a simple majority vote.
 Every Committee Member has the right to ask for a secret vote.

-- The Committee can appoint a member, on a part-time basis, to help with administrative work.
+- The Committee can appoint a member, on part-time basis, to help with administrative work.
 The remuneration and working time are related and fixed by the Committee.

 CHAPTER IV – HONORARY MEMBERS

 - The Committee can nominate Patrons, who must be officials of the M.U.F.C., Hon Presidents, who must have been Presidents of the Club for at least a year, and Hon.
-Members of the Club, people who in the opinion of the members have been of service to our organisation.
+Members of the Club, people who in the opinion of the members have been of service to our organization.
 These nomination/s must be approved during the A.G.M.
 These positions must be approved and/or renewed every year during the A.G.M. except when the nomination is for life.